 Strict Liability refers to a situation in which the defendant did not intentionally cause harm, but their actions posed an obvious risk such as keeping a large mountain lion as a pet.
 Most people recognize that as abnormal and dangerous, i.e., you don’t need to actually intend harm, but someone ends up injured anyway.

-REASONABLE PERSON STANDARD
+REASONABLE PERSON AND STANDARD OF CARE

 PLAINTIFF and DEFENDANT